michibinder/michibinder.github.io/_pages/CV.md

 Internship and working student at Thales Alenia Space (2017) :   Development of a complex simulator for satellite based air traffic surveillance including global air traffic, satellite constellations (interface to STK), communication links and a visualization framework

-Tutor for JAVA programming lab of EE department (2015) :   Supporting students in the development of a computer game with JAVA
+Tutor of programming lab of EE major (2015)
+:   Supporting students in the development of a computer game with JAVA